William Addams Williams: Career

 Addams Williams succeeded his father in 1823, at which point he may have given up his legal practice.
 He became closely involved in local politics, and in particular in the Monmouth Boroughs constituency.
 He became the High Sheriff of Monmouthshire in 1827.
 He was elected MP for the county constituency of Monmouthshire in 1831, as a Whig, at the time of the Great Reform Bill, after Sir Charles Morgan, 2nd Baronet as one of the sitting MPs had voted for a wrecking amendment.
 He was elected unopposed, a tribute to personal popularity rather than his reformist views, however.
-He was in fact one of the small group of reformist pushing ministers to go further than the Reform Act of 1832 that resulted.
+He was in fact one of the small group of reformist pushing ministers to go further than the Reform Act 1832 that resulted.
 Sir Hopton Williams, Addams Williams' great-great-grandfather, was the last person from the family to hold the Monmouth seat, in 1708.

 As MP, Addams Williams was involved in a Monmouth roads bill.
 He spoke against a private enclosure bill, for St Harmon, but it received a second reading.
 During his career Addams Williams ensured that both local and national newspapers were informed when they omitted or incorrectly inserted him in their published division lists.
 He resigned his seat in 1841, in bad health.